Growyourbrand.net Reference notes on brand consequence May 2026

 Old Spice entered the 2010s with strong recognition but an aging perception problem.
 The brand had memory, but memory was not automatically useful with younger buyers.
 Wieden+Kennedy's 'Smell Like a Man, Man' work did not solve that by making the brand quiet or premium.
 It made the oldness part of the joke.

-The key insight was not only creative.
+The key insight was not merely creative.
 Wieden+Kennedy described the campaign as built around the fact that women made a large share of body wash purchase decisions.
-The brand spoke to couples, not only to men in isolation, and it did so with a voice that was absurd, confident, and self-aware.
+The brand spoke to couples, not merely to men in isolation, and it did so with a voice that was absurd, confident, and self-aware.

 What Changed

 The campaign turned tone into the product's social surface.
 The response videos mattered because they made the brand behave in public.
-Old Spice was not just airing a funny spot; it was answering the internet in character.
+Old Spice answered the internet in character.

 That behavior changed the brand's age problem.
-The heritage did not disappear.
+The old memory did not disappear.
 Instead, the brand used a heightened version of old masculine confidence as a stage property.
 It let audiences laugh with the brand rather than laugh at it.

 The Archive Reading